zboxfs/zbox-docs/docs/README.md

 ### How Zbox secured my files?

 When your files are saving to Zbox, they are chunked to same-sized data blocks by [ZboxFS].
-Those data blocks are then encrypted locally by the key only you know.
+Those data blocks are then encrypted locally by the user-specified key.
 After that, data blocks are transmitted using HTTPS and saved to Zbox Cloud Storage, a secure globally-distrubuted cloud storage.

 Encryption key and any unencrypted data are never leave local device memory,